plantuml/plantuml-stdlib/stdlib/bootstrap/README.md

 origin:
 ---

 This is a link to lastest `bootstrap1.12.1` Standard Library.
-The sprites are one include file.
-See https://icons.getbootstrap.com/ for all icons names and prefix them with `bi_` to use them.
+The sprites are in one include file.
+See https://icons.getbootstrap.com/ for all icons names and prefix them with `bi-` to use them.